JacobTfar/AJLTechNJ/src/pages/terms.md

 ### Service Areas

-Our primary service area includes North Jersey counties: Essex, Hudson, Bergen, Passaic, Union, and Morris.
+Our primary service area includes North Arlington and surrounding North Jersey communities.
 Additional areas may be served at our discretion and may incur additional travel charges.

 ### Scheduling and Availability